Articles may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. View scripture reference copyright FAQ"

 That is the way we need to live our life on earth.
 Like we are going someplace.

-How addicted are you to food or cloth shopping?
-Do you see the need to get these wants curbed?
+Do you see the need to get your needs and wants into perspective?
 I do!